-The teachers at St. Mark’s act as guides, giving individual lessons to each child based on readiness.
+The teachers at St. Mark’s act as guides, giving individual lessons to each child based on readiness and development.
 The teacher carefully observes the progress of each child and keeps a record of his or her work.
 She is trained to recognize the periods of readiness of each individual, and when a task has been succeeded.

 Our program is a three-year Primary Program, with children ideally entering at the age of 3 and completing their Three Year Cycle-until the age of 6.
 Each class is a multi-age class by design.
 This gives the students the opportunity to teach and learn from each other.
-The younger children look up to the older children, and the older children enjoy the leadership role and self-esteem that comes with helping the younger children.
+All while cultivating, the importance of teamwork, respect, and social interactions.

 Practical life refers to the simple things we do to take care of ourselves and our environment.
 Some of these activities may include learning how to button and zip, pour water, wash tables, serve food, and water the plants.
 Every activity aids in developing coordination, concentration, and independence.

 Sensorial materials allow children to refine their senses to better discriminate and appreciate the world in which they live.
 Students learn to make finer distinctions through seeing, touching, smelling, tasting, and listening as they engage in activities such as building the Pink Tower, feeling sandpaper touch boards, sorting color tablets, and playing the bells.
 The Montessori sensorial materials help the child to distinguish, to categorize, and to relate new information to what she already knows.

 Language is offered throughout the day through conversations, stories and poems.
 Sandpaper letters introduce the young child to the sounds that letters make through seeing, feeling, and hearing as the teacher speaks the sound.
 Moveable letters allow children to form their own words using the sounds that they have learned.
 Activities such as the Metal Inset give the children experience in holding and controlling pencil movement.
 These experiences lead the children toward reading and writing.